2e3s/awatcher/README.md

 This should be compiled on nightly.
 The complete bundled version is also built and released.

 Gnome needs [the extension](https://extensions.gnome.org/extension/615/appindicator-support/) to support StatusNotifierItem specification.

+The tray can be disabled with `--no-tray` option in the bundled version.

 ## Supported environments